test content

 hence federation gatherings all featuring the same sort of 'intellectual' musical accompaniment.

 I always put that down as a demand of the medium and an acceptable break from reality.
-It's cheaper for the TV crew to just use some existing music that's in the public domain than to either A) license music that isn't or pay a composer to make something up.
+It's cheaper for the TV crew to just use some existing music that's in the public domain than to either A) license music that isn't or B) pay a composer to make something up.
 (With the latter, also remember that the audience is human.)

 the klingon empire on the other hand, dont care so long as they get their oath of fealty.